iainurquhart/scrub/README.md

 Scrub
 =====

-Clean your incoming content before it hits your database.
+Clean your incoming channel field data before it hits your database.

-*** Documentation

 ## Usage